chika-gis/pipeline-routing-gis/README.md

 ## How to Use the Repository

-1. Download or clone the repository.
+1. Download or clone the repository to your local machine.
-2. Open the project workspace in **ArcGIS Pro**.
+2. Navigate to the **Model/** folder and open **`MyProject.aprx`** in **ArcGIS Pro**.
-3. Load spatial datasets from the **data** folder.
+3. Ensure that **`MyProject.atbx`** and **`MyProject.gdb.zip`** remain in the same folder as the project file.
-4. Run the preprocessing workflows to prepare and standardize spatial datasets into raster format.
+4. Extract **`MyProject.gdb.zip`** so the file geodatabase is available for the project.
-5. Apply the suitability modelling process by combining standardized raster layers using weighted overlay analysis.
+5. Once the project opens, locate the **ModelBuilder workflow** contained in the toolbox.
-6. Execute cost-distance analysis to calculate cumulative movement cost.
+6. Run the model to execute the full spatial modelling workflow, including the MCDA-based pipeline routing analysis.
-7. Run least-cost path analysis to extract the optimal pipeline alignment.
+7. The workflow will process the spatial datasets, perform suitability analysis, calculate cost-distance surfaces, and generate the least-cost pipeline route.
-8. Review outputs stored in the **outputs** folder.
+8. Review the resulting outputs and intermediate datasets within the project geodatabase and maps in the ArcGIS Pro project.

 Users may modify suitability scores or weighting parameters to explore alternative routing scenarios.